Skip to content

 4. Create a docker-compose.yaml file in the mealie directory: touch docker-compose.yaml

-5. Use the text editor or your choice to edit the file and copy the contents of the docker-compose template for the deployment type you want to use: nano docker-compose.yaml or vi docker-compose.yaml
+5. Use the text editor of your choice to edit the file and copy the contents of the docker-compose template for the deployment type you want to use: nano docker-compose.yaml or vi docker-compose.yaml

 Step 2: Customizing The docker-compose.yaml files.